 What we hope to learn

 This programme will be subject to a full review at the end of the first 12 months of operation.
-We will work with SIB, who are running the programme, to gather, analyse and share evidence about the programme’s effectiveness.
+We are working with SIB, who are running the programme, to gather, analyse and share evidence about the programme’s effectiveness.
 By focusing on a set of key questions, we aim to both support our intermediaries to increase the effectiveness of their work, and influence practice across the wider social investment market.

 - Is an ‘investor centered’ model like this more or less effective in securing more social investment than the ‘provider centered’ model used on programmes like the ICRF or Big Potential?